Best Kids Bikes: 10 Best Brands

 Girl doing a trick at the skatepark while riding the Frog 52

-• STANDOUT FEATURES: A wide assortment of sizes to get a precise fit, quality build and construction, come in tons of fun color options
+HIGHLIGHTS: Lots of sizes to get a precise fit, quality build and construction, fun color options

 With lightweight frames and top-of-the-line components, Frog Bikes are a unique blend of versatile performance and proper fit.